Read our full interview below with Aiden Moffat & Federico Turrata, as we look back over another exhilarating race season competing in the BTCC 2018.

 Please remember to like & share our content and check out as:feed for more news, race reports & announcements!

-Discover how as pro engineering ltd. can help you succeed with your project as well
+Discover how as pro engineering ltd. can help you succeed with your next engineering project:

 Write something about yourself.
 No need to be fancy, just an overview.